by Houston Divorce Attorney Sam M. “Trey” Yates, III

 What is ADR?

 ADR is the commonly used acronym for Alternative Dispute Resolution.
 So, what is Alternative Dispute Resolution?
 Black’s Law Dictionary defines it as a procedure for settling a dispute by means other than litigation, such as arbitration, mediation, or mini-trial.
 In the context of family law, an ADR process may involve a facilitator and two or more participants, depending on the complexity of the case and number of players.
 Mediation and Arbitration are the two most common forms of Alternative Dispute Resolution available.
-Following are some common questions and answers about mediation and arbitration.
+Today’s blog article will address common questions regarding mediation, and next week’s will discuss arbitration.

 What is Mediation?